Easy Yeast Roll Recipe

 Instructions

-- Pour the sugar into the warm milk, then sprinkle the yeast over the sugar.
-Stir together and allow to sit for 5 minutes to proof.1 cup (240mL) warm milk, 3 Tablespoons (38g) granulated sugar, 2 and ¼ teaspoons (7g) dry active yeast (or one package)
+- In the bowl of a stand mixer or a large bowl if you want to use your hands, mix whisk together the warm milk and sugar.
+Sprinkle the yeast over the mixture, then whisk again to combine.
+Allow the mixture to sit for 5-10 minutes to proof.1 cup (240mL) warm milk, 3 Tablespoons (38g) granulated sugar, 2 and ¼ teaspoons (7g) dry active yeast

-- Place the dough in an oiled bowl, turning it over to coat, then cover with a kitchen towel and allow to rise until doubled in size, about 60-90 minutes.
+- Place the dough in an oiled bowl, turning it over to coat, then cover with a kitchen towel and allow it to rise until it has doubled in size, about 60-90 minutes.

 - Spray a 9" x 13" baking dish with nonstick spray.
 Set aside.